7 Flexible Meals on a Boat

 The most challenging and rewarding part of the boat galley is pushing your boundaries as a cook.

 Having limited access to provisions forces you to step outside your comfort zone.
 You’ll start cooking with different ingredients and making things from scratch that you would typically buy.
 You can even learn to catch your food!
-It’s a fun process if you let it be.
+It’s a fun process if you keep an open mind.

 Want to learn more about cooking on a boat?